 They all laughed, but I was so embarrassed.
 I felt I didn’t deserve someone being so nice, like the dad I didn’t have.

 Robby told my story to Michael’s dad.
 “Hey, Mr. Antonio, Tim’s had a tough year.
-He moved here from Alaska, his folks got divorced, he was City High School Swimming Champ, his best friend hates him now, his girlfriend lives in New York, his parents made him quit sports to get a job as punishment for doing so well, he saved Jace from being sent to rehab by hiding him at his house for a week, we did a pagan ceremony at Halloween and he has nightmares.
+He moved here from Alaska, his folks got divorced, he was City High School Swimming Champ, his best friend hates him now, his girlfriend lives in New York, his parents made him quit sports to get a job, he saved Jace from being sent to rehab by hiding him at his house for a week, we did a pagan ceremony at Halloween, and he has nightmares.
 He cries really easy.”

 Mr. Antonio looked at me and gave me tough love, “Well, if someone doing something nice for you makes you cry, I guess I’ll just be mean from now on.”

 I laughed and choked from the sobs.
-He smiled, and I felt what it was like to have an adult on my side.
+He smiled.
+I felt what it was like to have an adult on my side.
 Jace was fairly upset by my breakdown.
-I was his rock and if I crumbled so easily, he was on unsure ground.
+I was his rock.
+If I crumbled so easily, he was on unsure ground.
 When I saw him trembling, I sucked it up.

 “Hey, I only cry when I’m happy.
 Don’t worry we’ll have some crisis to deal with to toughen me up.”

 Martin Spec came out and asked if everything was okay.